-I was born on the West Coast and raised on the East Coast, so I’m happiest when near a large body of water.
-My music library is almost exclusively Broadway and bands I’ve listened to since high school, while my movie library is an odd mix of war movies and classics.
-I spend more time than I would like maintaining the tenuous peace that exists between my dog and cat.
+She was born on the West Coast and raised on the East Coast, so Cindy is happiest when near a large body of water.
+She spends more time than she would like maintaining the tenuous peace that exists between her dogs and cats.